All Products

 • The single-zone redundancy storage mechanism is implemented for Deep Cold Archive objects in the following regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Ulanqab), China (Shenzhen), and Singapore.

-• A minimum billable object size of 64 KB means that files smaller than 64 KB are billed as 64 KB.
-A minimum storage duration of 180 days means that if you store an object in the Deep Cold Archive class for less than 180 days, you are charged an early deletion fee.
-For more information, see Storage fees.
+• Objects smaller than 64 KB are billed as 64 KB.
+If you store an object in Deep Cold Archive for less than 180 days, you are charged an early deletion fee.
+Storage fees.

 Comparison of storage classes